-To connect the switch to the network:
+To connect the smart switch to the network:

-- STEP 1 Connect an Ethernet cable to the Ethernet port of a computer, printer, network storage, or other network devices. - STEP 2 Connect the other end of the Ethernet cable to one of the numbered Ethernet ports of the switch.
+- STEP 1 Connect the Ethernet cable to the Ethernet port of a computer, printer, network storage, or other network device. - STEP 2 Connect the other end of the Ethernet cable to one of the numbered smart switch Ethernet ports.

-The Ethernet port light turns green when the connection is active.
-Refer to Cisco 350X Series Switch Features for details about the different ports and LEDs on each switch.
+The LED of the port lights if the device connected is active.
+Refer to Features of the Cisco 250 Series Smart Switches for details about the different ports and LEDs on each switch.

-STEP 3 Repeat Step 1 and Step 2 for each device that you want to connect to the switch.
+STEP 3 Repeat Step 1 and Step 2 for each device you want to connect to the smart switch.

-Note A category 6a and higher cable is required for 10G ports; a category 5e or higher cable is required for all other ports.
+Note Cisco strongly recommends using Cat5 or better cable for Gigabit connectivity.
 When you connect your network devices, do not exceed the maximum cabling distance of 100 meters (328 feet).
 It can take up to one minute for the attached devices or the LAN to be operational after it is connected.
 This is normal behavior.